HarshaSondawale/MVCCRUD/README.md

 # Web app with CRUD & REST operations with UI
-Created a sample emplyoee managemnet portal web app with CRUD & REST operations with UI using C#, MVCand ASP.net This project interacts with the SQL Server Database using ADO.NET and performs all the basic CRUD operations.
+Created a sample employee management portal web app with CRUD & REST operations with UI using C#, MVC and ASP.net This project interacts with the SQL Server Database using ADO.NET and performs all the basic CRUD operations.

 # Setup the Database:
-This will create the Employee table with the corressponding fields with the following query
+This will create the Employee table with the corresponding fields with the following query

 CREATE TABLE Employee(
 	id int IDENTITY(1,1) NOT NULL,